-For one week, at the start of PE lessons, pupils took part in a one minute step activity as part of their warm ups.
+For one week, at the start of PE lessons, pupils took part in a one minute step activity.
+They used it as part of their warm ups.

-And on Saturday 16 June, at the school’s annual Open Day, they successfully completed the 58,070 steps required to cover 8,848 metres … the height of Mount Everest.
+On Saturday 16 June, at the school’s annual Open Day, they reached the top!
+The school successfully completed the 58,070 steps required to cover 8,848 metres.
+So, they covered all the distance needed to scale the height of Mount Everest.

-The sponsored Everest Challenge is one of a number of events that have been undertaken by the school to help fund a new climbing wall.
+The sponsored Everest Challenge is just one event in their school fundraising.
+The school has also undertaken lots of events to help fund a new climbing wall.

 Sibford Head Toby Spence said: “We are very excited about the climbing wall which will be coming to Sibford in September 2018.
 We are very fortunate that our parent association is jointly funding this exciting venture alongside school funds.

 “However, the Everest Challenge was a chance for the whole school community to get involved with the fund raising.
 Successfully completing 58,070 steps in just a week was no mean feat.
-We entered Saturday with 1,936 steps still to complete but, thanks to support from parents, friends and even old scholars, we were able to reach the summit of Everest during our Open Day celebrations.”
+We entered Saturday with 1,936 steps still to complete but we made it.
+Thanks to support from parents, friends and even old scholars, we were able to reach the summit of Everest during our Open Day celebrations.”